mercadopago/devsite-docs/guides/in-person-payments/qr-code/pre-requisites.en.md

 ### 5. Cómo identificar tu integración

-To identify the orders that are transacted by your management system, include the sponsor ID, see in the [face-to-face order APIs](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/reference) how you will send this information.
+To identify the orders that are transacted by your management system, include the sponsor ID, see in the [instore orders APIs](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/reference) how you will send this information.

 Step by step:
 > * Create an account on the Mercado Pago portal (Integrator identification)